demo3d/pathgl/documentation/gpgpu.md

 GPGPU is a technique for offloading heavy computation to the graphics card.

 Characteristics of graphics programming.
 Your task may benefit from gpgpu if it has similar characteristics
-1. large computational requirements
+1. high arithmetic intensity
-2. massive paralllelism
+2. large data sets
 3. long latencies ok
 4. deep, feed forward pipelines. data flows one way
 5. hacks are ok - can tolerate lack of accuracy
 6. decomposes cleanly to map, reduce, filter, scatter, gather, sort, and search operations
 7. has minimal dependency between data elements

 CPUs address a completely different application space, scalar programming with no data parallellism.
 Most of the sillicon in a cpu is devoted to